tillwf/spatial-group-detection/README.md

 python run.py
 ```

-The output will be the number of cluster found at each second, and the event (json formart) at every change.
+The output will be the number of cluster found at each second, and the event (json format) at every change.

 Example